-8.2 Compliance with the Code of Good Governance for Scotland's Colleges (CoGG) Observation Based on our work undertaken in relation to Corporate Governance and the disclosures made in the OFR in relation to events which occurred during 2014-15 there is evidence that the Board did not comply with the principles contained within the CoGG throughout the full period under audit.
+7.2 Compliance with the Code of Good Governance for Scotland's Colleges (CoGG) Observation Based on our work undertaken in relation to Corporate Governance and the disclosures made in the OFR in relation to events which occurred during 2014-15 there is evidence that the Board did not comply with the principles contained within the CoGG throughout the full period under audit.
 Implication There is the risk that the college is not exhibiting best practice with regards to Corporate Governance and that the Board members may not be discharging their duties effectively resulting in detrimental impact on the college, its reputation and the student experience.
-Evidence to support recommendation From our review of all the documentation discussed in section 5.3 of this report we include the following evidence to give context to the recommendations which follow: Leadership and Strategy • The suspension of the Principal and the SFC governance review dominated discussion at Board meetings from February 2015 onwards meaning other strategic items of business were not adequately considered.
-Openness and Transparency • The Board did not operate in an open and transparent manner - minutes were consistently not being ratified at the subsequent Board meeting. • The Board minutes have not been publicly available on the College's website since September 2014.
-Accountability • There was a reliance on verbal updates from Committees to the Board.
+Evidence to support recommendation From our review of all the documentation discussed in section 5.3 of this report we include the following evidence to give context to the recommendations which follow: Leadership and Strategy The suspension of the Principal and the SFC governance review dominated discussion at Board meetings from February 2015 onwards meaning other strategic items of business were not adequately considered.
+Openness and Transparency The Board did not operate in an open and transparent manner - minutes were consistently not being ratified at the subsequent Board meeting.
+The Board minutes have not been publicly available on the College's website since September 2014.
+Accountability There was a reliance on verbal updates from Committees to the Board.
 This is in contrast to the way Committee business should be reported, as set out in the Articles of Governance of the Board of Management.

-Compliance with the Code of Good Governance for Scotland's Colleges (CoGG) (continued) Evidence to support recommendation Effectiveness Board meetings were sometimes conducted in the absence of the Board Secretary from October 2014 until they left their post in June 2015.
+Compliance with the Code of Good Governance for Scotland's Colleges (CoGG) (continued) Evidence to support recommendation Board meetings were sometimes conducted in the absence of the Board Secretary from October 2014 until they left their post in June 2015.
 In the absence of the Secretary to the Board minutes were taken by others.
 There was a significant external legal presence and input at Board meetings from February 2015 onwards.
 There was an absence of inclusion of Executive Management Team (EMT) involvement in Board business during 2015 resulting in a lack of joint working.
 Recommendation Whilst we appreciate that a new Board of Management is now in place at the college there are a number of recommendations in relation to governance which we believe require to be addressed by the new Board and its committees.
 The recommendations which follow are made at a high level and designed to be considered in conjunction with findings of various third party reports produced during 2015 investigating the governance issues which led to the dismissal of the Board of Management members.
 The recommendations made are done so in light of the disclosures made in the Operating and Financial Review within the financial statements and the statements made on Corporate Governance in section 5.3 of this report.
-Management response A follow up review on the effectiveness of the Board and its ability to discharge its responsibilities is undertaken by internal audit during 2016-17.
-As part of this the effectiveness of the Board should be measured with respect to the principles as laid out in the CoGG; Recommendation accepted.
-The College will ensure this review is included in the 2016-17 Internal Audit Plan.
+We recommend: A follow up review on the effectiveness of the Board and its ability to discharge its responsibilities is undertaken by internal audit during 2016-17.
+As part of this the effectiveness of the Board should be measured with respect to the principles as laid out in the CoGG; Management response Recommendation accepted, the College will ensure this review is included in the 2016-17 Internal Audit Plan.
+2016 update This recommendation is due for action during 2016-17 in terms of internal audit's review and as such is carried forward to 2016-17.
+From our own review of Governance procedures, minutes of meetings and discussions with members of the executive management team we believe there is now compliance with the CoGG.